-The laser moves forward and backward over the work, from top to bottom, marking the parts the drawing tells it to.
+The laser moves forward and backward over the work, from top to bottom, marking the parts that the drawing tells it to.
 We like raster engraving to be shown by black infill of the shapes to be raster engraved.
 Raster engraving is very controllable, we can do just what you want, but it can also be rather slow (and therefore expensive).
 So sometimes a vector engraving can be more appropriate.

-We cannot directly control the line thickness, other than adjusting focus and using multiple lines, so vector is not as controllable as raster, but it is quick, and can very effective.
+We cannot directly control the line thickness, other than adjusting focus and using multiple lines, so vector is not as controllable as raster, but it is quick, and can be very effective.

 Is a type of raster engraving, but can only be done on a specialist engraving laser (we have 3), using a suitable greyscale image.

 When doing 3D engraving we use a special setting on the lasers which allows the laser to adjust the power it applies to the material based on the light and dark quality of the drawing.

 The Black areas of the image receive the maximum power, but the white areas do not get engraved at all.
 The in between shades get different amounts of power to give it a real 3D appearance.